Watford F.C.: Stadium

 Watford Rovers played at several grounds in the late 19th century, including Cassiobury Park, Vicarage Meadow and Market Street, Watford.
 In 1890, the team moved to a site on Cassio Road, and remained there for 32 years, before moving to Watford's current stadium at nearby Vicarage Road in 1922.
 The new stadium was initially owned by Benskins Brewery; the club rented the ground until 2001, when it purchased the freehold outright.
 However, the club's financial situation worsened following the purchase, and in 2002 Watford sold the ground for £6 million in a deal which entitled Watford to buy the stadium back for £7 million in future.
 Watford took up this option in 2004 using a campaign backed and funded by the fans called "Lets buy back the Vic".

 Vicarage Road is a four-sided ground with a capacity of 21,577.
 The East Stand, part of which was constructed in 1922, was closed to the general public in 2008 for health and safety reasons, although it still hosted the dressing rooms and the matchday press area.
 In November 2013, the East Stand was demolished and in its place a new steel-framed, 3,500-seater stand was constructed.
 The stand opened fully on Boxing Day 2014 and was named The Elton John Stand after the club's longstanding chairman.
 The Graham Taylor Stand (previously the Rous Stand), built in 1986, has two tiers and runs the length of the pitch, with the upper section containing the club's corporate hospitality.
 At either end of the pitch, The Vicarage Road Stand is split between the club's family section and away supporters, while the Rookery Stand is for home supporters only.
 Both stands were built in the 1990s, financed by proceeds from player sales.
 In the summer of 2015, The Elton John Stand was revamped in order to accommodate an extra 700 seats.
 This number was revised a day later to around 1,000 extra seats following the announcement of an expansion in the north-east corner.

-Between 1997 and early 2013, Watford shared Vicarage Road with rugby union side Saracens F.C.
+Between 1997 and early 2013, Watford shared Vicarage Road with rugby union side Saracens.
 The stadium has hosted matches for the England under-21s, and senior international football between overseas teams.
 Elton John has also used Vicarage Road as a venue for concerts: He first played at the stadium in 1974 and returned in 2005 and 2010 to stage fundraising concerts for the club.
 Former events include horse and carriage shows and greyhound racing.

 The Watford Training Ground is located on the University College London Union (UCLU) Shenley Sports grounds in St Albans, Hertfordshire.